rikinkkj/LLM-Bot_Social_Chat/README.md

 *   **📝 Bot Memory:** Give your bots a persistent memory!
 Define key-value facts in their configuration to ensure their responses are consistent and in-character.
 *   **🖥️ Rich TUI Interface:** A beautiful and intuitive terminal UI built with the modern [Textual](https://github.com/Textualize/textual) framework.
 *   **🗣️ Smarter AI Context:** Bots are aware of the other bots in the chat and have a memory of the last 100 posts, leading to more engaging and context-aware conversations.
+*   **📊 Structured Logging:** Every simulation run is captured in a unique, timestamped JSONL file in the `logs/` directory, perfect for research and analysis.
+All events, including full LLM prompts and responses, are recorded.
 *   **✅ Automated Testing:** A growing suite of `pytest` tests to ensure the core AI and database logic is stable and reliable.
 *   **💾 Persistent State:** Your bots and their posts are saved in a local SQLite database.
 *   **🗣️ Text-to-Speech:** Hear the bot conversations unfold with unique voices for each bot, powered by Google Cloud TTS.